it-innovation/sam/doc/basics.rst

   hasIdentity("otherUsers", "otherUsers.crt").
   hasIdentity("dataProvider", "provider.crt").

 You can use any unique string for the identity.
 Here, we use the convention of adding .crt ("certificate") to the object name.
+In the real system, having an identity might mean knowing the private key that corresponds to the public key in your X.509 certificate, for example.
-When an object creates a new object, the new object gets the same identity as its parent.
+When an object creates a new object, the new object gets the same identity as its parent (e.g. the `File` objects created by `dataProvider` will be on the same machine as `dataProvider` itself, so they also get the `provider.crt` identity).

 We will model a system with role-based access control.
 In such a system there is a mapping that assigns roles to actors based on their identities, and a policy saying which roles allow access to which methods.
 We can use the :func:`PermittedRole` annotation to